 What if Your Car Insurance Refuses to Pay for an Accident?

-There are a few situations where your insurance may refuse to pay for damages if someone else was driving your car:
+There are a few situations where your insurance may refuse to pay for damages if someone else was driving your car.
+These instances include when:

 - Someone takes your car without your permission.

-- The person driving your car has been excluded from your insurance policy.
+- The person driving your car has been explicitly excluded from your insurance policy.

-- The driver is under the influence of drugs or alcohol or doesn’t have a valid license.
+- The driver is under the influence of drugs or alcohol or does not have a valid license.

 How Do You Prove You Gave Someone Permission to Drive Your Car?

-It’s very hard to prove whether or not someone had permission to drive your car.
-If you can’t prove you didn’t give permission and an accident happened, you might get stuck paying for damages.
+It is very hard to prove whether or not someone had permission to drive your car.
+If you cannot prove you did not grant them permission and an accident happened, you might get stuck paying for damages.

-You might also specifically leave someone off your insurance policy if they have a bad driving record and you know it will increase your premiums.
+You might also specifically leave someone off your insurance policy if they have a bad driving record, and you know it will increase your premiums.
 If you then let that person drive your car and it leads to an accident, your insurance will not have to pay those damages.
+You will be left having to pay those damages out-of-pocket.

-Lastly, you will probably be liable for damages if the person driving your car is doing something illegal.
-Driving under the influence or not having a valid driver’s license are big examples of this.
+Lastly, you will probably be liable for damages if the person driving your car is doing something illegal, such as driving under the influence or not having a valid driver’s license.

 What Should You Do After Someone Else Crashes Your Car?

-After a car accident happens in your car, even if it didn’t involve you, it’s important to act quickly.
-You will have two years from the date of the accident to seek damages after a personal injury accident, and that time can go quickly.
+After a car accident happens in your car, even if it does not involve you, it is crucial to act quickly.
+You will have two years from the date of the accident to seek damages after a personal injury accident.
+Considering that gathering evidence and building a case can take months, that time can go quickly.

 Call a Car Accident Lawyer